prestontw/LotteryWinners/README.md

 I claim that once the beneficiary goes, if they optimally switch two boxes, then the each participant will always get their number.
-The probability without the beneficiary is ~33%.
+The probability without the beneficiary for 100 prisoners is ~33%.